bchan760/portfolio/README.md

 # portfolio

-The purpose of this project is to create a portfolio website to showcase my skills/progress in my current career and act as a refresher on how to use React.
+A lil refresher on how to use React.

 To run: